 Violent crime continues to be a huge problem in the United States, especially in our urban areas.
 In fact, it could be argued that the situation has gotten even worse in our cities.
 Perhaps the best we can hope from “The Dark Knight” is that it may generate some new thinking and renewed efforts to stop crime among our political leaders, many of whom have violated their oath of office to serve and protect innocent legal civilians and their families.

 This is not a movie for children or young teenagers who may pick up scripts of bad behavior, however, though they probably will flock to the movie.
 Parents must take a strong stand, therefore, and not let their children and teenagers succumb to media hype.
 BATMAN BEGINS, the first movie in this incarnation of the caped hero, is a much more moral and much better scripted, acted and directed movie.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!